-A copy of the Solutions Manual to Accompany Principles of Macroeconomics - Sixth Canadian Edition will be placed on reserve in the Yukon College Library.
-The solutions manual contains the answers to the quick quizzes, review questions, and problems and applications in each chapter in the macroeconomics text.
+Copies of the Solutions Manual to Accompany Principles of Macroeconomics for the sixth and seventh editions of the text have been placed on reserve in the Yukon College Library.
+The solutions manuals contain the answers to the quick quizzes, review questions, and problems and applications in each chapter in the macroeconomics texts.